 Dr Sharonne Zaks is not your average dentist, nor is she your average musician!
 With over 20 years in private practice in Victoria, Australia, her specialty is anxious and phobic patients, and survivors of sexual assault and trauma.
 Her methods empower PTSD sufferers and trauma survivors, and both nationally and internationally, dentists are trained in her approach.

 Sharonne created Gobsmacked: A Celebration of the Mouth a cabaret of dental where brushing and flossing are sexy; the result of her first four-and-a-half frustrating years in dentistry. “…people, particularly adults, not knowing how to brush and floss,” she says.
 “It’s crazy that people don’t know these basics.
 I do fillings all day and they’re all avoidable.
 I wanted to reach more people at once.
 I feel a professional obligation.”

 Didactic information on oral hygiene has never been successful, particularly for adults and the show incorporated all the oral hygiene techniques very insidiously, and for people to have a great laugh – its intention was always for it to be very funny.

-With an advanced diploma of music, piano playing and trumpet skills, Dr Sharonne Zaks has been in support bands for The Cat Empire national tour, performed at the Melbourne International Comedy Festival and is a popular speaker on the TEDx circuit.
+With an advanced diploma of music, piano playing and trumpet skills, Dr Sharonne Zaks has proudly featured in support bands for The Cat Empire National Tour, performed at the Melbourne International Comedy Festival, and is a well-known speaker on the TEDx circuit.

 It is of her experience that she tells of the man who walked sweating, shaking, and very ashamed into her surgery with a piece of string hanging from his mouth.